marabesi/marabesi.com/_posts/2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry.md

 - Energy supplied via USB cable

 **DISCLAIMER 2**: The sections 1 and 2 can be swapped out without any problem.
-If you prefer to setup the hardware parte first, then read the section 2 and then section 1.
+If you prefer to setup the hardware part first, then read the section 2 and then section 1.
-Therefore, if you prefer to setup the software first (as I preferer), you can keep the suggested order.
+Therefore, if you prefer to setup the software first (as I prefer), you can keep the suggested order.

 ## Setting up the pi to use IR